Home Insulation — Attic & Cavity Wall by SEAI-Registered Installers

 Attic insulation: 40+ years in stable conditions.
 Most fibreglass and mineral wool in lofts is the original product from the build date.
 Cavity wall insulation: 25+ years.
 EWI: 30–40 years for the insulation, similar for the render finish.
 Internal wall insulation: 30+ years.
 Insulation rarely needs replacement; the cost question is whether to upgrade older thinner insulation to current spec.

-Need a insulation installer?
+Need an insulation installer?
 Post your job in 60 seconds.

 Free to post.
-Get itemised quotes from verified Irish insulation installers.
+Get matched with one vetted, insured local insulation installer and a full itemised quote.
 Pay securely when the work is done.